kennethreitz-archive/.com/content/posts/120402-future-python-http.rst

 Development
 -----------

-If you have thoughts to share, feel free to discuss this with us on Freeode ``#cores``.
+If you have thoughts to share, feel free to discuss this with us on Freenode at ``#cores``.

 There's little code to show at the moment, but you can track the development over on GitHub: